 - The nominated studetns will receive an email with instructions/passwords to log on to their application.
 The application is opened by our office.
 Students applying for some specific exchanges (e.g. Law, MBA) will still need to submit paper documents.

-- In all cases, we do still need you to send us the students' official transcripts (or other official documentation, showing all of the academic work the student has completed at the university level) in order for them to be considered official.
-You may scan those and send them by email to email@example.com or you may send the hardcopies by mail.
+- In all cases, we need you to send us the students' official transcripts (or other official documentation, showing all of the academic work the student has completed at the university level) in order for them to be considered official.
+You may scan those and send them by email to email@example.com or firstname.lastname@example.org or you may send the hardcopies by mail.

 - Transcripts sent to us by mail, should be sent to: (Ms.) Kimberly Schorr Office of International Education University of Colorado Boulder Center for Community, Suite S355 123 UCB Boulder, Colorado 80309-0123.
 (This is the same address where you would send applications for any student who is not applying via the online application.)

 - All of our acceptance materials for your students will be sent to you for distribution to the students.

 Completed applications will include the following:

 - Academic Plan (showing us the courses the student wishes to take)